FritterJacket/WordpressAttack/README.md

 ## Pentesting Report

-1. Vulnerability Name or ID
+1. XXS in Comments
-  - [ ] Summary: Basic XXS vulnerability in Comment section of any page https://www.youtube.com/watch?v=UD-iwqphWlk
+  - [ ] Summary: Any js command will execute when put into the Comment section of any page https://www.youtube.com/watch?v=UD-iwqphWlk
+  - [ ] GIF Walkthrough:
+  - [ ] Steps to recreate: Just open up the wordpress website and input javascript commands into a comment.
+Once the comment is posted it will execute
+1. (Required) Vulnerability Name or ID
+  - [ ] Summary:
+    - Vulnerability types:
+    - Tested in version:
+    - Fixed in version:
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
 1. (Required) Vulnerability Name or ID
   - [ ] Summary: